D-Pandurski/BlueWindow/README.md

     Actual result:
     When attempting to create a user without inputting a value in the "Last Name" field,an error is displayed that reads "*First* name must be filled out".

+BUG#5 [User Profile Creation page] User creation success message not displayed for long enough
+    VIDEO ATTACHED

+    Steps to reproduce:
+        1. Navigate to the following page: https://qa-assessment.pages.dev/
+        2. Input valid data in the following fields: "First Name", "Last Name", "Email", "Password", "Confirm" Password"
+        3. Select the "Submit" button
+        4. Observe

+    Expected result:
+    A clear message should be displayed on screen if user creation has been successful.

+    Actual result:
+    The message displayed after successful user creation is displayed very briefly, before the page has been reset.

-BUG#4 [User Profile Creation page] Incorrect date format in the "Date of Birth" field
+BUG#5 [User Profile Creation page] Incorrect date format in the "Date of Birth" field
     Steps to reproduce:
         1. Navigate to the following page: https://qa-assessment.pages.dev/
         2. Observe the date format placeholder value of the "Date of Birth" field